pionere/devilutionX/Packaging/ps5/README.md

 ## Prerequisites
 - A Playstation 5 capable of running the [ps5-payload-websrv][websrv] homebrew.
-- Game assets from the Diablo game (diabdat.mpq), or its [shareware][shareware] (spawn.mpq)
+- Game assets from the Diablo game (diabdat.mpq).
+ + To run the Diablo: Hellfire expansion you will need hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq.

 ## Installation
 - Copy the game assets (e.g., via ftp) to /data/homebrew/devilutionX
 - Launch the [ps5-payload-websrv][websrv] homebrew
-- Launch the game from your browser at http://PS5-IP:8080, or using the [companion launcher][launcher] from the PS5 menu system
+- Launch the patcher and the game from your browser at http://PS5-IP:8080, or using the [companion launcher][launcher] from the PS5 menu system
+  1. Run the patcher to patch the assets in devilx.mpq
+  2. Run the game

 ## Controls
 - D-pad: move hero